Supreme Court won’t take up challenge to Pennsylvania presidential election results

 Earlier that week, the court without noted dissent had rejected a similar request from Republicans in Pennsylvania.
 Conservatives hold a 6-to-3 majority on the court, and Trump has nominated three of the justices.

-After the decisions, he said the Supreme Court “really let us down” and has expanded his criticism of the justices since then.
+After the decisions, Trump said the Supreme Court “really let us down” and has expanded his criticism of the justices since then.